Is Silicone Biodegradable? Does It Breakdown?

 Chucking our old silicone products in the bin and crossing our fingers can contaminate the waste stream and comes at a cost to the waste management plant.
 If they do not accept silicone, you can look for companies like Terracycle to recycle old silicone products at a cost.

 Thankfully some companies are also beginning to offer take-back programs for the silicone products they manufacture and sell to us.
-Once worn, you can return the products back to them for recycling.
+Once worn, you can return the products to them for recycling.

 How bad is silicone for the environment?

-By opting for silicone straws, silicone storage bags, silicone cupcake liners, or silicone menstrual cups, we divert waste from the waste stream for as many times as we use silicone alternatives instead of single-use products (plastic or otherwise).
+By opting for silicone straws, silicone storage bags, silicone cupcake liners, or silicone menstrual cups, we divert waste from the waste stream as many times as we use silicone alternatives instead of single-use products (plastic or otherwise).

 What’s the best way to recycle silicone?